atkaper/oracle-forms-standalone-runner/README.md

 # Oracle Forms Standalone Runner

+---

 Warning: requirement - you need a __JAVA 8 JDK (or runtime)__ to (build and) start this thing!

+Warning: I have found out that this launcher does NOT YET work with our LOAD-BALANCED production servers!
+I can use it fine with all dev/tst/acc instances, as they are not using loadbalancers.
+I will definitely look into fixing this issue (probably has to do with sticky session cookies which are not returned at the moment).

+---

 See also the blog page about how I created this code: https://www.kaper.com/java/oracle-forms-standalone-runner/